15th June 2015

 A long-term investment

-We understand that the cost of a single dental implant is initially higher than a dental bridge, and that a dental bridge may be available through an NHS dentist whereas dental implants are only available privately.
+We understand that the cost of a single dental implant in London is initially higher than a dental bridge and that a dental bridge may be available through an NHS dentist whereas dental implants are only available privately.

-The cost of replacing your dental bridge every ten years and having associated dental work on the anchor teeth for your bridge is likely to eventually overtake the cost of your single implant.
-We have found that, with dental implants, we are able to help patients’ oral health become very stable and, with regular check-ups and hygienist appointments, minimise the risk of future problems.
+The cost of replacing your dental bridge every ten years and having associated dental work on the anchor teeth for your bridge is likely to eventually overtake the cost of your single dental implant.
+We have found that, with dental implants in London, we can help patients’ oral health become very stable and, with regular check-ups and hygienist appointments, minimise the risk of future problems.